 Why is Industry Guidance for Site Access necessary?

-CHASNZ and Site Safe New Zealand are working hard to better connect the New Zealand construction industry on matters of health and safety.
+CHASNZ and Site Safe have been working hard to better connect the New Zealand construction industry on matters of health and safety.
 Through this work, it is clear that there is frustration around the variations in requirements for people to gain access to sites and other construction work areas.
 These are broken down into four key areas:

 - Uncertainty about what training is required to gain entry to construction sites